The Security+ exam isn’t that easy!

-The one of the reasons that it took me so long to prepare for this exam is that I skipped over the IT Fundamentals, the A+ and the Network+ exams.
+One of the reasons that it took me so long to prepare for this exam is that I skipped over the IT Fundamentals, the A+, and the Network+ exams.

-If I could do it again I would start with these two beginner exams to build up my confidence and create a runway to the Security+.
-I would definitely recommend this path as outlined the CompTia:
+If I could do it again, I would start with these two beginner exams to build up my confidence and create a runway to the Security+.
+I would recommend this path as outlined the CompTia:

-I believe that I got 6 of the 7 simulations correct.
+I believe that I got 6 of the seven simulations correct.
 I bombed one of the questions completely.
-This put me in a bad spot because I heard that the simulations were weighted heavier than the multiple choice section.
+This put me in a tough spot because I heard that the simulations are more heavily weighted than the multiple-choice section.

-So I carefully worked through the multiple choice questions and did the best I could to narrow down the answers and choose the correct choice.
+So I carefully worked through the multiple-choice questions and did the best I could to narrow down the answers and choose the correct choice.
 Unlike the CASP and the CISSP, the questions on the Security+ exam are black and white.
-There is a single correct answer on all of the questions.
-You will not find questions that try to trip you up by showing 2 answers that are correct and making you choose the best one.
+There is a single right answer to all of the questions.
+You will not find questions that try to trip you up by showing two solutions that are correct and making you choose the best one.